The complex world of tax on investment

 Income from investments is generally taxed less than earnings, because there is no liability to national insurance contributions (NICs).
 However, investment income, other than from property, is always treated as the top slice of your income, with dividends usually first, followed by interest.
 The order is important in determining what rate of tax applies to specific incomes.

-In 2016/17, a new personal savings allowance was introduced at the rate of £1,000 for basic rate taxpayers and £500 for higher rate taxpayers (based on UK tax bands, including Scottish residents).
+A new personal savings allowance was introduced in 2016/17 at the rate of £1,000 for basic rate taxpayers and £500 for higher rate taxpayers (based on UK tax bands, including Scottish residents).
 Both basic and higher rate taxpayers can save up to £200 tax on savings income (primarily interest), but there is no allowance for additional rate taxpayers.

 Many investments can be purchased in ISA tax wrappers, which can shield your money from certain taxes.
-ISAs might make up a key element of your investment plan.
+ISAs will probably make up a key element of your investment plan.

 Interest from UK deposits is no longer paid net of basic rate (20%) tax because of the introduction of the personal savings allowance.